liloby/Pokellector/README.md

 # Pokellector
 ##### Pokellector is an app that allows users to collect their favorite Pokemons.
-Not only is Pokellector an app for Pokemon collections, users can also interact with their Pokemons to train, feed, and play with them!
+Not only is Pokellector an app for Pokemon collections, users can also interact with their Pokemons by feeding, petting, grooming them!
+Pokemon can also level up by users' interactions and learn new moves!

 ### App Interface:
 <img width="800" alt="image" src="https://user-images.githubusercontent.com/72634228/178934292-eedef4ac-a8f3-4dea-b815-97c46bc5b88d.png">